 Consider Cedar.
 Cedar mulch repels Fleas and Ticks.
 Use it to border areas where your pet likes to play or rest to keep insects from migrating into those areas.
 Place cedar mulch along the edges of your yard to form a barrier.

 Welcome Predators.
 Make your landscape appealing to Flea and Tick predators by keeping grass mowed to the right height and incorporating native plants and ground covers.
 Birds eat these insects, but if you're hanging bird feeders, balance the benefit of attracting birds against the risk of luring squirrels or other Flea- and Tick-carrying rodents that feast on spilled seed.

 Let The Sun Shine.
 Both Ticks and Fleas like shady, moist areas.
 Prune trees and shrubs to allow more sunlight to enter your landscape.

 Apply an insect repellant with DEET to clothes and exposed skin.
 Wear light-colored clothes so Ticks are easy to spot.
 Tuck shirts into pants and pants into socks to keep Ticks outside clothing.
 If you have been in a Tick-infested area, check for Ticks, especially in skin folds (beneath arms, behind ears, groin area, etc.) Wash clothing in hot water and dry for an hour in high heat to kill Ticks that may be hiding in seams.
 Don’t forget to treat pets and check them frequently, especially after they’ve been outdoors in insect-friendly areas.

 Fall – The Season To Step Up Your Game

-While many folks don't associate autumn chill with Fleas and Ticks, fall can be one of the worst seasons for these bloodsucking pests.
+While many folks don't associate autumn chill with pests, fall can be one of the worst seasons for these bloodsuckers.
 The best way to determine if Fleas and Ticks are an active autumn threat in your region is to check with your local veterinarian or local Cooperative Extension System office.